The Geographical Information Systems and Science MSc is open to both those fresh from their undergraduate studies and those already in employment.

-All applicants will be expected to show strong ability and motivation to work at MSc level and, crucially, a commitment to the discipline of GI Science and Systems.
+All applicants will be expected to show strong ability and motivation to work at MSc level and, crucially, a commitment to the discipline of geographical information systems and science.

 Please note: each application is assessed on an individual basis and may be subject to additional requirements, such as undertaking short course(s), work experience and/or English language qualification(s).
 Meeting particular minimum entry requirements does not automatically guarantee a place.